-Cristiano Ronald is a Portuguese professional footballer who has played for Manchester United, Real Madrid and Portugal.
+Cristiano Ronaldo is a Portuguese professional footballer who has played for Manchester United, Real Madrid and Portugal.
 Along with Lionel Messi, he is regularly considered to be one of the top two players in the world.
-He became the world’s most expensive player, when Real Madrid signed him for 94 million Euros in 2009 from Manchester United.
-Because of his apparent playboy lifestyle, he is subject to intense scrutiny from the media and spectators, though Ronaldo has been quoted as saying:
+He became the world’s most expensive player when Real Madrid signed him for 94 million Euros in 2009 from Manchester United.
+His sustained performance has enabled him to break numerous records for goal scoring and has been named FIFA player of the year (Ballon d’Or) five times.
+He has become an iconic figure in the sport.

 “Fans jeer me because I’m good-looking, rich and a great player.”